SeanKilleen/seankilleen.github.io/_posts/2020-06-08-thoughts-on-the-net-foundations-revised-election-process.md

   - opinion
 date: 2020-06-08 11:34 -0400
 ---
-Claire Ovotny, Director of the .NET Foundation, recently sent out an e-mail about the revised election strategy and policy.
+Claire Ovotny, Director of the .NET Foundation, recently sent out an e-mail about the [revised election strategy and policy](https://dotnetfoundation.org/about/election/policy).

-I was [the last one eliminated in the previous election](https://seankilleen.com/2019/05/that-time-almost-became-dotnet-fdn-board-member/), so I figured I would take a few minutes to at least jot down what I like and what I'm unsure about with the new process.
+I was [the last one eliminated in the previous election](https://seankilleen.com/2019/05/that-time-almost-became-dotnet-fdn-board-member/), so I figured I would take a few minutes to at least jot down what I like and what I'm unsure about with the new process, which I hadn't heard about until Claire's e-mail.

 ## Before we get started

 Lest someone misinterpret the point of this post, I :heart: the .NET Foundation and its board and I think they want the best for the .NET community in general and work hard to achieve those things.

-## What I Like
+## What I Like About the Process

-* Diversity of candidates as an explicitly stated goal.
+* **Diversity of candidates as an explicitly stated goal.** We recognized this need during the last election, and a nominating comittee has the ability to ensure that a slate of candidates is diverse.
-* Term Limits
+* **Term Limits.** I like the idea that a board's
 * Staggered Election, and how it's being implemented.
-* Nominating committees as an encouraginging/enabling body
+* Nominating committees as an encouraging/enabling body
 * Voting system.
 Same one as last time, that seems to make sense.
 * Requirement of time commitment